GatoGraphQL/GatoGraphQL/layers/GraphQLAPIForWP/plugins/graphql-api-for-wp/docs/release-notes/0.9/en.md

 - Created several hundred new unit and integration tests
 - Upgraded all code to PHPStan's level 8
-- Bumped the min PHP version to 8.1 for development (transpiled to PHP 7.1 when generating the plugin)
+- Bumped the minimum PHP version to 8.1 for development (transpiled to PHP 7.1 when generating the plugin)

 ## Breaking changes